Immediately After the Accident and Injury in Louisiana Workers Compensation

 In particular, the employee should go to the doctor of his or her choice - not the employer's doctor or the insurance company's doctor.
 However, the employee should insist that the insurance company pay for this medical treatment.

 If the insurance company refuses to pay for the medical treatment, then the employee should still proceed with the treatment if possible, and contact a qualified Louisiana workers compensation attorney immediately.

 When seeking medical attention, it is critical for the employee to provide as much detail about both the accident and all the injuries to the medical providers.
 These medical providers should make a written record of all this information, which will be become critical evidence in the employee's workers compensation claim.

-Assembling and Keeping Appropriate Information
+Assembling and Keeping Appropriate Information in Louisiana Workers Compensation

 As soon as an employee is injured in a work-related accident, the employee should begin gathering and keeping all the information and documents.